 Cloudflare Dashboard – Cache App, Purge Cache section

-The Purge Everything button is very convenient, but on the other hand it is a performance killer.
+The Purge Everything button is very convenient, but on the other hand, it is a performance killer.
 The button is very efficient, and does exactly what it says: it purges every cached item for your entire zone (domain) on every CDN node in the Cloudflare network.
 That means that all CDN nodes need to rebuild the cache by fetching all assets again from the origin.
-That takes time, and degrades performance for the end user until everything has warmed up again.
+That takes time and degrades performance for the end user until everything has warmed up again.

 Therefore the better option is to use the Custom Purge feature, if possible.
-This feature only purges cache for the specific paths, instead of also purging all your static elements and all other HTML pages.
+This feature only purges the cache for the specific paths, instead of also purging all your static elements and all other HTML pages.

 Automagically purge via the Servebolt Optimizer plugin

 The Servebolt Optimizer plugin supports purging the Cloudflare cache automatically when content is updated.
-The plugin is able to do this by hooking into the actions that run every time you update a post, page, product or any other post type.
-We do the same thing when you update taxonomy terms like categories, product categories, tags etc.
+The plugin is able to do this by hooking into the actions that run every time you update a post, page, product, or any other post type.
+We do the same thing when you update taxonomy terms like categories, product categories, tags, etc.

 The real magic in Servebolt Optimizer is that we in addition to purging the post itself also purge the term(s) it belongs to.
-That way you can make sure that for example the product category page is updated if you update the price on a product in that category.
+That way you can make sure that for example the product category page is updated if you update the price of a product in that category.

-If you need to purge manually this is also possible through both WP-CLI (wp help servebolt
+If you need to purge manually this is also possible through both WP-CLI (wp help servebolt for our plugin CLI-manual) and the admin bar when the integration with Cloudflare is set up.

 How to verify that HTML caching is working